Shicheng-Guo/BIS180L_web/_posts/2017-05-16-Illumina-Day-2.md

 ## Installations

-We need two additional piece of software.
+We need to install or update three additional pieces of software.

+### bamaddrg

 First [bamaddrg](https://github.com/ekg/bamaddrg).
 Go ahead and install this now, we will use it a bit later.

     cd /usr/local/bin
     sudo git clone --recursive https://github.com/ekg/bamaddrg.git